erikvorhes/dotcom/src/content/was/teaching/index.md

 layout: layouts/page.njk
 ---

-While I was at Loyola University Chicago, I taught a few things.
+At one point I was a college instructor.
 This is an archive of course materials.

-ADD A LIST OF COURSES!
+{% include 'partials/course_list.njk' %}